The assumption is that every proud dog owner raises his dog (or dogs) to the best of his knowledge.

 One of the most common things owners can do unintentionally to their dogs, though, is hurt their feelings.
 Even having your dog’s best interest at heart, you can inadvertently affect your relationship with your dog, and that’s certainly not what you wish for!

-In order to avoid all that, here are seven things that can easily hurt your companion’s feelings that you should pay attention to!
+In order to avoid all that, here are nine things that can easily hurt your companion’s feelings that you should pay attention to!

 First and foremost, you should never, ever ignore your dog when he’s trying to communicate with you!
 Dogs are social animals and their communication with you is extremely important for their well-being.